 - Older Than Feudalism: The multi-headed Lernaean Hydra from the Greek myth of Hercules would respawn two heads for every one cut off unless the stumps were seared with fire.

-- In Dungeons & Dragons, a hydra has multiple heads that allow it to make multiple attacks a round.
+- A hydra has multiple heads that allow it to make multiple attacks a round.